OkojieC/OkojieC/README.md

 - 👋 Hi, I’m @OkojieC
 - 👀 I’m interested in food, climbing, netflix.
-- 🌱 I’m currently learning the Solidity Language for Etherum smart contracts
+- 🌱 Everything investments, crypto, blockchain and a bit of NFT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...